 Mill glaze is not a surface stain or dirt that can simply be washed away.
 It is a result of the wood fibers being sealed together, making it difficult to remove with water alone.
 Pressure washing may remove some of the glaze, but it is unlikely to completely eliminate it.

-See also Can You Supply A Pressure Washer From A Tank
+See also How To Vent A Pressure Washer Burner

 There are alternative methods that can be more effective for removing mill glaze.
 One option is to use a wood cleaner or brightener specifically designed to break down and remove the glaze.
 These products often contain chemicals that can dissolve the seal created by the mill glaze, allowing it to be washed away more easily.